lilianweng/lil-log/_posts/2017-10-15-learning-word-embedding.md

 ## Examples: word2vec on "Game of Thrones"

-After reviewing all the theoretical knowledge above, let's try a little experiment in word embedding extracted from [the Games of Thrones corpus]({{ '/assets/data/a_song_of_ice_and_fire.zip' | relative_url }}).
+After reviewing all the theoretical knowledge above, let's try a little experiment in word embedding extracted from "the Games of Thrones corpus".
 The process is super straightforward using [gensim](https://radimrehurek.com/gensim/models/word2vec.html).

 **Step 1: Extract words**
 ```python